As part of my 4-day road trip around Romania, I visited the glacier from Scărișoara Cave, of which I’ve heard so many times before.

 Scărișoara is the name of a cave in Romania, of which I’ve heard many times, but had no idea what it’s so great about it.
 Actually, I had no idea how Scărișoara Cave looks like.
 I’ve never thought about the name either.
-Scărișoara means “the little ladder” in Romanian.
+Scărișoara means “the small ladder” in Romanian.

 I was so so frustrated to have missed till now, that I made it part of my 4-day trip around Romania.
 Great choice.
 Cold one too.